klusta-team/spikedetekt/docs/fileformat.md

                 ],
         }

-  * klxp: new probe file
+  * klxp (JSON): new probe file, can be copied from one experiment to the next as it is specific to a given probe

         {
             "shanks":